-- For the most part, the baby’s decreased movements are the only sign that anything is wrong.
+- Usually, the baby’s decreased movements are the only sign that anything is wrong, at which point the damage may already be irreparable.
 FMH cannot be detected through ultrasounds or routine pregnancy health tests.

-- …it can also happen in the second trimester, meaning it is the equivalent of a biological terrorist that can strike without warning at any time, but most likely when it is least expected.
+- …it can also happen in the second trimester, meaning it is the equivalent of a biological terrorist that can strike without warning at any time, but most likely when it’s least expected.

 - And perhaps worst of all, not all cases of FMH are fatal.
-If the stars align and the baby happens to be delivered and treated in the nick of time, the lucky ones may grow and thrive with minor health complications or cognitive delays.
-Since the majority of cases have a more tragic ending, women who lose their babies or see their children survive with major complications are condemned to a life of self-blame and guilt for not being able to save them.
+If the stars align and the baby happens to be delivered and treated in the nick of time, the lucky ones may grow and thrive with minor (if any) health complications or cognitive delays.
+Since many cases have a more tragic ending, women like myself who lose their babies are condemned to a life of guilt and self-blame for not being able to save them.

 Many loss mamas feel rightfully relieved in subsequent pregnancies when they surpass particular milestones.
 Women who experience early miscarriages may feel safe when they reach the second trimester.
 Women who received heartbreaking news at their second trimester anatomy scans may feel at ease when their next baby gets a clean bill of health.

-But where does that leave women whose first pregnancies result in a full term loss, whether it be to FMH or other random and unpreventable complications?
+But where does that leave women whose first pregnancies result in a full term loss, whether it be to FMH or other unpreventable complications?

 I have been told that my chance of experiencing another FMH in subsequent pregnancies is slightly higher now that I have experienced it once, but overall it is very unlikely to occur again.
 It would be the equivalent of being in a freak highway accident two times over, or winning the world’s worst lottery twice.
 Unfortunately now that I have been “the statistic” once, I doubt my anxiety will ever let me believe that I can escape a similar tragedy in the future.